jwtty/DockerCompose-V2Ray/README.md

 1. Add additional notes for trouble shooting
 2. Update guidelines such as the latest usage of docker compose
+3. Add more helper script to speed up and simplify deployment

 ## Steps